cocoa-xu/evision/README.md

 Early versions (v0.1.x) of `evision` will be available on hex.pm soon.

-### Use Precompiled Library
+### Use Precompiled Library (Default)
-To use precompiled Evision library, the following environment variables should be set
+To use precompiled Evision library, the following environment variables can be set based on your needs.

+(Note that precompiled binaries do not use FFmpeg.
+If you'd like to use FFmpeg, please compile from source and set corresponding environment variables.
+We're considering this option at the moment.)

+#### TARGET_ABI
 ```shell
 # required if and only if the build target is using musl libc.
 #